numfocus/volunteer-opportunities/pytables-projects.md

 PyTables developers: https://groups.google.com/forum/#!forum/pytables-dev
 h5py users: https://groups.google.com/forum/#!forum/h5py

-In case anybody gets a grant to conduct any of the proposed projects Francesc Alted volunteers up to a couple of hours a week to guide her throughout the process.
+If anyone happens to receive a grant to conduct any of the proposed projects, Francesc Alted can volunteer up to a couple of hours a week to guide her throughout the process.
 He can be contacted at faltet@hdfgroup.org.

-If you have used HDF5 with Python and want to contribute to a stronger, tighter integration, please apply and good luck!
+If you have used HDF5 with Python and want to contribute to a stronger, tighter integration, please reach out!